utkusaglm/3DFace-Reconstruction/README.md

 # 3D-Face-Reconstruction
+# To see the Face expression transfer go to the reconstruction folder.
+# If you want to run the code, please make sure that you have created a virtual environment and installed the required libraries.
-# How to run the code?
+# How to install the required libraries?
-# For landmark detection?
-- We already provided the landmarks of images.
-If you want to see the landmarks and visualize it, you can run the following command:
--  In the directory, please create a virtual env:
 - `python3 -m venv venv`
 - `source venv/bin/activate`
 - `pip install -r requirements.txt`
-- `python3 show_landmark.py --name images/<image_name>.<ext>`
-# For the 3D face reconstruction?
+# How to run the code?
 - Please make sure that CmakeList.txt has the correct path to the Libraries.
-- In the directory, `mkdir build`
+- In the directory,
+- `mkdir build`
 - `cd build`
 - `cmake ..`
 - `make`
-- .
+- `./face_reconstruction ../images/micheal.jpeg ../images/wolverine.jpg`
+- See the reconstruction folder for the results.
+- The left path is the source image and the right path is the target image.
 # Team Members:
 - Ramandika Pranamulia (03736495)
 - Rachmadio Noval Lazuardi (03766457)